A Capitol Hill romance: ‘Found love in a hopeless place’

 Around the time Andy encountered her on the elevator, Gloria was going through a rough period.
 At 22, life wasn’t all she had hoped it would be.
 Her Dupont Circle apartment was infested with mice and her dating life was equally dismal.
 She confided her romantic desires to her mother and that Easter she voiced them out loud at church in a prayer request: “I’d genuinely like to find someone who, you know, might pick up a dead mouse from the mouse trap for me.”

 Willing to help God help her, Gloria turned to Hinge — a dating app that bills itself as “designed to be deleted,” for young people in search of long-term romance rather than hasty hookups.
 She answered the prompts for her profile: “Typical Sunday: Mimosa in hand.”
 She went on dates, but still, nothing clicked.
-She was starting to think she should settle for “nice,” when Leigh — who had known Gloria since they were teens — scolded her that “nice should be your baseline.”
+She was starting to think she should settle for “nice,” when Leigh — who had known Gloria since they were teens — scolded her, saying “nice should be your baseline.”

 Then on a July evening, Gloria was at a going-away party for a co-worker at a karaoke bar when a notification popped up on her phone.
 Someone had messaged her on Hinge.

+“This is gonna sound strange, but you often ride the Rayburn elevators, right?
+I think we have shared a few trips,” Andy, then 24, said, having quickly recognized her electric smile in the profile photo.

 Gloria shuffled through Andy’s photos — there he was smiling in sunglasses as he relaxed on a boat in a lake; in another his bright hazel eyes looked into the camera as he cuddled a black cat.
 “I thought he was very handsome looking,” Gloria said.
 But was the message creepy, like he’d been spying on her?
-Hmm.
+Hmmm.

 She mulled a bit and decided to take a chance.
-“Hahaha geez, I’m gonna have to start taking the stairs if I’m becoming an elevator regular,” she jested back.
+“Hahaha geez, I’m gonna have to start taking the stairs if I’m becoming an elevator regular,” she jested in response.

-'It definitely made the Hill a little easier'
+'Made the Hill a little easier'

-On July 15, Andy and Gloria went on their first date, to the National Portrait Gallery, where they lingered to admire the newly unveiled portraits of Barack and Michelle Obama by Kehinde Wiley, then went down the block to grab a gelato.
-Neither wanted it to end, so they wandered over to the Hawk ’n’ Dove to get a frosé — millennial-speak for a frozen rosé.
-They answered each other’s first-date questions: She told him she was from Raleigh, the only daughter of an immigrant entrepreneur and a mother who prices computer parts; he told her he was an identical twin from Hartford, Conn., and the son of a sociology professor and a nonprofit leader.
+On July 15, Andy and Gloria went on their first date, to the National Portrait Gallery, where they lingered to admire the newly unveiled portraits of Barack and Michelle Obama, then went down the block to grab a gelato.
+Neither wanted the date to end, so they wandered over to Hawk ’n’ Dove to get a frosé — millennial-speak for a frozen rosé.
+They answered each other’s first-date questions: She told him she was from Raleigh, the only daughter of an immigrant entrepreneur and a mother who prices computer parts; he told her he was an identical twin from Hartford, Conn., the son of a sociology professor and a nonprofit leader.
 They both love the water and prefer intimate gatherings with close friends over hitting the town.
 They both worked for their home state representatives and were eager to make a difference.
 To Gloria, Andy did not seem at all like a stereotypical Hill workaholic social climber.

 And yet when she texted him that evening, Andy didn’t respond.
 After two days of constantly eyeing her phone, Gloria pretty much gave up.